quan612/IssueManagement/frontend/README.md

-# Issue Management - Back End
+# Issue Management - FrontEnd

 > This is a Jira clone front end site built with React, Apollo, Tailwind.

-## API

-Backend RESTFUL API Repository [API](https://github.com/techreagan/youtube-clone-nodejs-api)

 ## Features